jmarkman/Ushio/PLANNING.md

 - Clip Service (get either Twitch clip or server-hosted clip and send as link to Discord, allowing Discord to embed it)
 - Street Fighter 5 Frame Data (Yaksha bot has crappy move name inference and poor data organization)

+## Handling Tables For Features

+A legible way of separating things seems to be dividing features into global and local.
+Global features are those that are generic across all servers, like read-only queries for things like fighting game frame data.
+Local features vary per server, which include things like stored links and quotes.
+Global features will leverage an associated table (or tables) for a given global feature, and local features will generate a new table (or set of tables) for a given local feature.